All Episodes

 So I wanted to apologize to all of you and to him.

-Uh and I wouldn't do that to anybody.
+And I wouldn't do that to anybody.

-Uh did he say he's got a website?
+Did he say he's got a website?

 Did he say what his business is?

-I'm curious about that too.
+I'm curious about that.

-Well right.
+Well, right.

-Well, I know it he that's it's it what that's what confused me too, because he he started out talking about uh the auto worker that was unemployed, and and I thought, oh, now he's gonna start complaining to me about being too hard on that guy.
+Well, I know that's what confused me, too, because he started out talking about the auto worker that was unemployed.

-Um so I'll apologize to the caller, and if we find out what if we can find a way of finding out what his business is, I'd be happy to plug the business, but I I'm not I'm not gonna give out a phone number.
+And if we find out what, if we could find a way of finding out what his business is, I'd be happy to plug the business.

-Uh nobody could get through.
+Nobody could get through.

 He'd be answering a phone for a year.

-And it'd be move on.org types, giving him grief for listening to the program.
+And it'd be moveon.org types giving him grief for listening to the program.

-I mean, and and things like that.
+I mean, and things like that.

 So at any rate, want to move on.

-Mrs. Clinton, uh you want a case study in how a news story is created and how it is sustained.
+Mrs. Clinton, you want a case study in how a news story is created and how it is sustained.

-Join the club who hasn't said he should resign.
+Who hasn't said he should resign?

-There have been a number of people before Mrs. Clinton say the reason that it's big news is because she's a Clinton, and she's the presumed Democratic Party presidential nominee.
+There have been a number of people before Mrs. Clinton say the reason that it's big news is because she's a Clinton and she's the presumed Democratic Party presidential nominee.

 And this gives a sign.